mbergq/v2-notes-app/README.md

 Tried to implement code coverage but ran into a lot of trouble so I had to scratch it for now.

+Mon 16 Dec

+Added minor api changes regarding promises for fetching data.
+Spent half of the day trying to implement code coverage but kept running into issues to it's put on hold for now.
+Have begun working on implementing ability to choose not category.